 One-hundred days into his term, Prime Minister Nikol Pashinyan has a lot to be proud of.
 He successfully pulled off a peaceful transfer of power from an entrenched authoritarian regime, introduced a government staffed by young and fresh faces, and re-energized a nation that had hitherto been overcome with cynicism.
 Government agents have been busy investigating the financial dealings of many of the former regime’s once untouchable allies, while ministers have been streamlining government functions and preparing for a new parliamentary election.
-As for concrete results, the administration announced that since assuming its role, $250 million in funds owed to state coffers, as exports for the first six months of 2018, have exceeded those for the entirety of the previous year, not to mention the increase in citizenship applications by repatriating diaspora Armenians.
+As for concrete results, the administration announced that since assuming its role, it has recovered over $250 million in funds owed to state coffers, as exports for the first six months of 2018, have exceeded those for the entirety of the previous year, not to mention the increase in citizenship applications by repatriating diaspora Armenians.

 To mark the occasion, Pashinyan gathered tens of thousands of supporters where it all started three months ago: Republic Square.
 As the former firebrand opposition leader addressed his supporters, astute listeners could detect a hint of his trademark populist rhetoric.
 Among the more eyebrow-raising statements were calls for “transitional justice” and declarations that Armenia was now a ‘direct democracy’ like ancient Athens.